mazeincoding/Mazeway/README.md

     - Revoke device access
     - Email alerts for new logins

-> PS: The docs were written as I was making the project.
-So I set up Supabase, wrote that, created some tables, added that to the README.
-So even if you're the first to follow along, someone has technically already followed it and ensured it works.
+> Unlike many docs written after-the-fact, the following steps were created in real-time as I built the project.
+Each step was immediately documented after being successfully completed.
+I'd do one step at a time and then add that step.

 ## Setup
 Just a few steps and your authentication is **production ready**.
 Let's set everything up using the steps below: